Infinite-Loop-Club/AUBIT/src/pages/Courses/README.md

 ## Courses

 The main objective of the courses page is to give an idea about the courses offered in BIT Campus.
-The courses are divided into two categories :
+The courses are divided into two categories:

         1) UG Courses
         2) PG Courses